gravity-ui/uikit/src/components/Card/README.md

 ## View

-This parameter is used to specify the view or layout style of the `Card`.
+This parameter is used to specify the `Card` view or layout style.
 It allows you to customize the appearance and arrangement of the card content.

-- `clear`: no style will be applied.
+- `clear`: No style.
-- `outlined`: applies thin border to highlight card content.
+- `outlined`: Applies a thin border to highlight the card content.
-- `filled`: fills in the card content.
+- `filled`: Fills in the card content.
-- `raised`: applies a shadow to slightly lift the container.
+- `raised`: Applies a shadow to slightly lift the container.

 <!--LANDING_BLOCK
 <ExampleBlock